MDRRC/Rc5ToXPressnet/readme.md

  * 128*64 pixels OLED SSD1306 I2C display.
  * TSOP4836 IR receiver.

 The Rc5ToXPressnet is intended to used with for example an [Uhlenbrock Iris infrared control](https://www.uhlenbrock.de/de_DE/produkte/digizen/I63D744D-001.htm!ArcEntryInfo=0004.9.I63D744D).
 Will also work with other RC5 remote controls for a TV but the layout and commands may be different, so adjustment of the RC5 codes by yourself may be required.
+Locomotives and accesoiry decoders (like tunrout decoders) can be controlled.
+Programming of CV's for example is NOT supported.

 ## Locomotive control
  * Control speed by pressing up / down button.